Patient Educator Career Guide

 As a patient educator, you will spend time communicating directly with both care providers and patients.
 You will inform doctors, nurses, and specialists about patient needs and preferences while teaching patients exactly what they can expect from upcoming treatments or procedures.

-If you are someone who enjoys providing high levels of patient care, while empathizing with patients and implementing treatment modalities, this role is ideal for you.
+If you're someone who enjoys providing high levels of patient care while empathizing with patients and implementing treatment modalities, then this role's ideal for you.

 Patient educators are also commonly known as “health educators,” though the responsibilities remain the same regardless of job title.

 In some healthcare organizations, patient educators might also be registered nurses.
 Other patient educators can employ individuals solely in a patient education capacity.
-Typically, patient educators require at least an undergraduate degree, along with at least a few years of experience in a patient education capacity.
-Some patient educators also require one or more certifications.
+Typically, patient educators have at least an undergraduate degree, along with at least a few years of experience in a patient education capacity.
+Some patient educator positions require one or more certifications.

 The responsibilities of a patient educator can vary widely.
 On some days, you might spend time communicating directly with patients, informing their understanding of all treatment types.
 On other days, you might implement those same treatment modalities to improve patient outcomes.